Am I in labor?False labor; Braxton Hicks contractions; Prodromal labor; Latent labor; Pregnancy - labor

 Keep in mind that your due date is just a general idea of when your labor may start.
-Normal term labor can start any time between 2 weeks before and 2 weeks after this date.
+Normal term labor can start any time between 3 weeks before and 2 weeks after this date.

-False Labor or Braxton Hicks Contractions
+False Labor (Braxton Hicks Contractions)

-Other Signs That Labor Is Near
+Other Signs That Labor is Near

-Lightening: This happens when your baby's head "drops" down into your pelvis.
+Lightening.
+This happens when your baby's head "drops" down into your pelvis.